Shah114/Shah-GPT/README.md

 <br/>

 ## Features
+* Multilingual Support: Communicate in both English and Azerbaijani.
+You can select which language you want to communicate.
 * Ask Anything: Get detailed responses to your questions by interacting with the bot on Telegram.
 * Powered by Google Gemini API: Utilizes the Gemini API to generate high-quality answers.
 * Telegram Integration: Easily communicate with the bot via Telegram using a token for secure messaging. <br/>